dortania/OpenCore-Install-Guide/config.plist/alder-lake.md

 The `Board Serial` part gets copied to Generic -> MLB.

 The `SmUUID` part gets copied to Generic -> SystemUUID.

+The `Apple ROM` part gets copied to Generic -> ROM.

 We set Generic -> ROM to either an Apple ROM (dumped from a real Mac), your NIC MAC address, or any random MAC address (could be just 6 random bytes, for this guide we'll use `11223300 0000`.
 After install follow the [Fixing iServices](https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html) page on how to find your real MAC Address)